Defining and configuring a model#

 formcalc = /Users/jacopo/NextCloud/AUTOTHERM/FormCalc-9.10/FormCalc.m

-We then need the model-specific information pertaining to this axion model.
+We then need the model-specific information.
 This is achieved through

 [Model]